Insecure direct object reference

 A directory traversal attack is considered a special case of an IDOR.

 The vulnerability is of such significant concern that for many years it was listed as one of the Open Web Application Security Project's (OWASP) Top 10 vulnerabilities.

-You can change consecutive IDs into Dark Keys using several techniques.
+Consecutive IDs can be changed into dark keys using several techniques.

 Examples

 In November 2020, the firm Silent Breach identified an IDOR vulnerability with the United States Department of Defense website and privately reported it via the DOD's Vulnerability Disclosure Program.
 The bug was fixed by adding a user session mechanism to the account system, which would require authenticating on the site first.

 It was reported that the Parler social networking service used sequential post identifiers, and that this had enabled the scraping of terabytes of data from the service in January 2021.
-The researcher responsible for the project has said this was inaccurate.
+The researcher responsible for the project has said that this was inaccurate.